Acknowledgments

 To Metro Disc in San Francisco and Jack Jannes Design in San Anselmo, CA for many hours of design work, to Copy Rite in San Rafael, CA for a great printing job, and turn-around time on Menstuff®, the quarterly.
 To Eric Kritz and his HP Laser Jet for loaning me his office and computer for about 72 hours straight every three months to "get Menstuff® out".
 And, to the subscribers and advertisers who, literally, paid the way:

 To Bill Elbring for getting us started in the techno age with AOL.
 To Karl Nix and Allen Ng who got our first web page up and running.
-And, to Spencer Nassar, who brought the web site to life as you see it today and for continuing to be our webmaster, and to his children who remind us both to get out more - "Let's go for rice and beans."
+And, to Spencer Nassar, who brought the web site to life as you see it today and for continuing to be our webmaster, and to his children, Audrey and Kathryn, who reminded us both to get out more - "Let's go for rice and beans."

 * * *